Scholarships for

 African scholars

-SCHOLARSHIP CLOSED
+SCHOLARSHIP OPEN

-We award two scholarships to a doctor or nurse living and working in Africa, outside of South Africa.
+We award two scholarships to a doctor living and working in Africa, outside of South Africa.
 Preference is given to practitioners with knowledge in travel medicine and who are committed to expanding travel health services in their country.

 Note: When you apply for the IAMAT-Violet Williams Travel Medicine Scholarship, you will also be considered for the IAMAT-Robert & Haru Fisher Travel Medicine Scholarship.